What is Breast Augmentation?

 - Asymmetry, one breast is noticeably larger than the other.

 - Breast deflation or other changes due to weight loss or breastfeeding.

 Benefits of Breast Augmentation

-A breast augmentation is a great option to boost self-confidence, make tops fit in a more flattering manner, as well as add balance to the body, overall.
+Breast augmentation is a great option to boost self-confidence, make tops fit in a more flattering manner, as well as add balance to the body, overall.
 You will need to meet with Dr. Krummen for a consultation to determine the right type of implant as well as the appropriate volume of implant for your body.
-At your consultation Dr. Krummen will address your personal goals, your health history, as well as everything you can expect during surgery and recovery afterwards.
+At your consultation, Dr. Krummen will address your personal goals, your health history, as well as everything you can expect during surgery and recovery afterwards.